Beacon Country Park, Up Holland

 Coronavirus (COVID-19) Advice

-Our carparks and childrens play areas are open.
-However, the visitor centre, café and toilets remain closed until further notice.
+Our café and toilet facilities have now reopened.
 Please ensure that you adhere to the governments current social distancing guidance when visiting the park.
 You can find this by visiting the government website (external link).

 We have created some self-guided activities for families to enjoy during their visit to the park.
 You can download the information sheets by clicking the links below.